 The knee joint is made up of the articulations between the femur, tibia, and patella bones, and is one of the largest and most complex joints of the human body.
 The knee is classified as a synovial hinge joint, which primarily allows for flexion Flexion Examination of the Upper Limbs and extension Extension Examination of the Upper Limbs with a more limited degree of translation Translation Translation is the process of synthesizing a protein from a messenger RNA (mRNA) transcript.
 This process is divided into three primary stages: initiation, elongation, and termination.
 Translation is catalyzed by structures known as ribosomes, which are large complexes of proteins and ribosomal RNA (rRNA).
 Stages and Regulation of Translation and rotation Rotation Motion of an object in which either one or more points on a line are fixed.
 It is also the motion of a particle about a fixed point.
 X-rays.
-The supporting structures of the knee joint include a joint capsule Joint capsule The sac enclosing a joint.
-It is composed of an outer fibrous articular capsule and an inner synovial membrane.
-Hip Joint: Anatomy, the lateral and medial menisci Menisci Meniscus Tear, and multiple ligaments that help ensure mobility Mobility Examination of the Breast and stability of the knee.
+The supporting structures of the knee joint include a joint capsule Capsule An envelope of loose gel surrounding a bacterial cell which is associated with the virulence of pathogenic bacteria.
+Some capsules have a well-defined border, whereas others form a slime layer that trails off into the medium.
+Most capsules consist of relatively simple polysaccharides but there are some bacteria whose capsules are made of polypeptides.
+Bacteroides, the lateral and medial menisci Menisci Meniscus Tear, and multiple ligaments that help ensure mobility and stability of the knee.

 The knee is a modified hinge joint; a double condyloid articulation.
 Although the motions of the knee are primarily flexion Flexion Examination of the Upper Limbs and extension Extension Examination of the Upper Limbs, it has a complex movement pattern consisting of 6 degrees of motion during dynamic activities:

 The menisci Menisci Meniscus Tear are semilunar-shaped fibrocartilage Fibrocartilage A type of cartilage whose matrix contains large bundles of collagen type I. Fibrocartilage is typically found in the intervertebral disk; pubic symphysis; tibial menisci; and articular discs in synovial joints.
-Cartilage: Histology wedges between the femur and tibia and made of type I collagen Collagen A polypeptide substance comprising about one third of the total protein in mammalian organisms.
-It is the main constituent of skin; connective tissue; and the organic substance of bones (bone and bones) and teeth (tooth).
-Connective Tissue: Histology fibers.
+Cartilage: Histology wedges between the femur and tibia and made of type I collagen Type I Collagen Ehlers-Danlos Syndrome fibers.
 Menisci Menisci Meniscus Tear are shock Shock Shock is a life-threatening condition associated with impaired circulation that results in tissue hypoxia.
 The different types of shock are based on the underlying cause: distributive (↑ cardiac output (CO), ↓ systemic vascular resistance (SVR)), cardiogenic (↓ CO, ↑ SVR), hypovolemic (↓ CO, ↑ SVR), obstructive (↓ CO), and mixed.
 Types of Shock absorbers, improve the congruence of the tibiofemoral joint, and are vital for the normal functioning and health of the knee.

 Ligaments and tendons of the knee provide stability to the knee during motion and increase the efficiency of the knee.